CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 | Steins;Gate 0         |      sg0       | 825630     |
 | Robotics;Notes DaSH   |      rnd       | 1111390    |

-Some variations like 'dash' are supported; consult the script itself for a full list.
+Some variations like 'dash' are supported.
+Consult the script itself for a full list.

 ## Known Issues